Alcohol and Other Drugs

 Alcohol and Other Drug Sanctioning Model

 All students are individuals, and all cases are adjudicated based on the specific and unique merits of each.
-The following is meant to inform choice and decision-making on behalf of the student participating in the action as well as provide a consistent philosophy for the Hearing Officer or council in developing sanctions.
-Please know that for egregious offenses, it is common for a student to "skip" lesser sanction options and be suspended from the University after only one offense.
+The following is meant to inform choice and decision-making on behalf of the student participating in the action as well as provide a consistent philosophy for the Hearing Officer in developing sanctions.
+Please know that for egregious offenses, lesser sanctions may be circumvented and a student may be suspended from the University or University housing after only one offense.

 Keep in mind, the purpose of sanctioning is to educationally redirect inappropriate behavior.
-In so doing, Hearing Officers are provided a wide range of sanction options for any given violation including the application of additional discretionary educational sanctions not included below.
-The final decision regarding a sanctioning plan is held by the Hearing Officer or Hearing Council.
+In so doing, Hearing Officers are provided a wide range of sanction options for any given violation including additional educational sanctions not included below.
+The final decision regarding a sanctioning plan is held by the Hearing Officer.

 Probation (range in time frame as determined by severity of behavior)